alphagov/govuk-developer-docs/source/manual/get-started.html.md

 the 'Release' app only.
 No permissions should be given for other applications, until [production access](/manual/rules-for-getting-production-access.html) is granted.

+## 15. Talk to your tech lead about supporting services you should have access to

+Depending on the team you've joined, you will likely need access to other supporting services to fulfil your role.
+Talk to your tech lead about which ones you need as part of onboarding and they can arrange access (or escalate to their allocated Lead Developer) to provide access.
+Services you may need access to are:

+- [Sentry](/manual/sentry.html) - the error monitoring software we use
+- [Logit](/manual/logit.html#accessing-logit) - the software we use for access application logs, where new starters are given access to the integration environment
+- [Google Analytics](/manual/analytics.html) - the software we use to track user behaviour, typically only needed if you work on a team working frequently with analytics
+- [Zendesk](/manual/zendesk.html) - the software we use for tracking support tickets, typically access isn't needed until working as part of the [2nd line](/manual/2nd-line.html) support team

 ## Supporting information

 Now you have completed the get started process, you should look at the following supporting information: